hmcts/et-pet-et1/performance-tests/README.md

 ### Running Gatling tests locally

 1. Start docker daemon
-2. Run below to build your local docker container from where dockerfile exists.
+2. Run below command from the application root folder to build your local docker container from where dockerfile exists.
 If 'etgatling' image exists in your local you can skip this step

     ```
-    > docker build -t etgatling:local  .
+    > docker build -t etgatling:local -f performance-tests/Dockerfile .

     ```

 3. Run command below locally to run gatling scripts against docker images
    ```